© April 20, 2017 | Schulter Etyang

 Grace says it’s DONE.
-Jesus took the test for you and passed with highflying colors.
+Jesus took the test for you and passed with high flying colours.
 And then the test results were credited to your account.
 You don’t need to sit there anxious and apprehensive wondering whether you are ready for the test or not.
 What Jesus did in fulfilling the Law gave you an A+.
 This is what we should be proclaimed from our pulpits to the whole world.

-Jesus has already fulfilled the law and the results have been credited to your accounted.
+Jesus has already fulfilled the law and the results have been credited to your account.